btmills/docs/1-get-started/install/raspbian.md

 {% include install-docs-header.md %}
 {% include install-community-platform-warning.md %}

-The following instructions were tested on Raspbian January 2014 (Debian Wheezy).
-They were updated after the 1.16 release, but have not been tested.
+These instructions were updated after the 1.16 release, but have not been tested.

 # Compile from source #